wustho/epr/README.md

 - `curses`

-NOTE: See _branch html2text_ for more stable `epr.py` than this main branch.
-But it requires module `html2text` and render epub into markdown syntax rather than plain text.
+NOTE: Checkout `v2.0.0-html2text` from the release page for more stable `epr.py` than this main branch.
+But it _requires_ module `html2text` and render epub into markdown (which works better to read some nonfiction reference epub) rather than plain text (which in my personal case, works fine to read fictions).

 ## Usage